-It's five o'clock somewhere so of course we're getting a new movie with a dragon in it, hope you've watched enough other stuff since the last once so you're not completely worn out at least.
-Irish folks over at Cartoon Saloon, headlined by director Nora Twomey, bring along the adventure film My Father's Dragon, adapted by writer Meg LeFauve from similarly titled 1948 novel by Ruth Stiles Gannett.
-Elmer (Jacob Tremblay) is a young boy who moves from a small town to a city with his single mom Dela (Golshifteh Farahani), her hoping for a new start as they struggle financially.
+It's five o'clock somewhere so of course we're getting a new movie with a dragon in it.
+Hope you've watched enough other stuff since the last one so you're not completely worn out at least.
+Director Nora Twomey and her joyous crew of other creative misfits bring along the adventure film My Father's Dragon, adapted by writer Meg LeFauve from the 1948 novel of the same name that was authored by Ruth Stiles Gannett.
+Elmer (Jacob Tremblay) is a young boy who moves from a small town to a city with his single mom Dela (Golshifteh Farahani), hoping for a new start as they struggle financially.
 Elmer on the other hand struggles with this change and runs away, ending up at a magical place called Wild Island where he's tasked with a rescue of a dragon named Boris (Gaten Matarazzo).

-My Father's Dragon is certainly aimed at much younger audience than the animation studio's latest outputs like 'Wolfwalkers' based on its softer tones, characters and writing but don't let that fool you about its possible importance or craft.
+My Father's Dragon is certainly aimed at a much younger audience than the animation studio's latest output based on its softer tones, more approachable characters and writing but don't let that fool you about its possible importance or craft.
 Despite the slight jab thrown at fantasy storytelling constantly involving dragons, LeFauve and Twomey's version of the story still works in terms of both emotionality and entertainment.
-Common trope of a child encountering a magical being which takes them on a journey can hinder your initial investment because you've seen it million times before but both children and adults can take a lot away from it as the story is able to reflect things like environmentalism (loss of sea ice due to climate change, animal habitats), value of unselfish deeds or even just power of friendship.
+Common trope of a child encountering a magical being which takes them on a journey can hinder your initial investment because you've seen it million times before but both children and adults can take a lot away from it as the story is able to reflect things like environmentalism (loss of sea ice due to climate change, preservation of animal habitats), value of unselfish deeds or even just power of friendship.

 Smileys: Story, Gaten Matarazzo